Jscherbe/frontend/docs-src/content/sass/components/button-verbose/index.md

 <div class="type-large">

-A button that has additional markup (ie. page with description for example)
-- Used on things like linear pagination (up next)
+A button that has additional markup (ie. page with description for example).
+Used on things like linear pagination (up next).

 </div>